alicht9/graphite_dashboard_show/README.md

 =======================
 There exists a Gemfile in the root directory of this project, so the command `bundle install` will ensure all gems are installed and in the correct place.

 Once the bundle is complete, setup your config file.
-There is a sample at `config/dashboards.yml.sample`
+There is a sample [Here](config/dashboards.yml.sample)

 To run, simply run `bin/slideshow.rb`